-This Vegan Tuna Sushi Bowl has plant-based tuna made with tomatoes, and all the fixings of your favorite poke bowls (including the spicy mayo)!
+This easy tomato tuna poke bowl has plant-based tuna made with tomatoes, and all the fixings of your favorite poke bowls (including the spicy mayo)!

 I always thought I was allergic to fish.
 Okay, I was allergic to fish as a kid, and assumed the allergy had stayed with me.
 So when I last visited Hawaii to visit my mermaid of a sister, the concept of trying a bite of the spicy tuna poke she bought from the back of a liquor store was simply off the table for me (the least of the reasons being because it was raw fish sold from the back of a liquor store).